UTexas

 • Drop-in Tutoring offers informal, group-based content support for many lower-division math, physics, and chemistry courses.

 • Learning Specialist Appointments are private academic counseling appointments.
-Students can explore time management, study skills, test anxiety and more with SLC professional staff.
+With SLC's professional staff, students can explore time management, study skills, test anxiety and more.

 • Math Refreshers are workshops to refresh students’ algebra, trigonometry, and calculus skills.